woodj22/woodj22.github.io/README.md

 # build for production and view the bundle analyzer report
 npm run build --report
 ```
+## Development process

+All development should be done on the `develop` branch.
+The project should then be built on the `gh-pages` branch before being pushed up to github.
 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).